cjuigne/cjuigne/index.md

 ### ✨ NEWS ✨

+👩‍🏫 February 18: I welcomed four middle-school girls and introduced them to a creative programming workshop in Python as part of the [DigiFilles initiative] (https://www.digifilles.fr) in Montpellier.

 👩‍🏫 February 9: I visited a middle school class as part of the [Maths & Girls program](https://www.education.gouv.fr/plan-filles-et-maths-pour-que-les-jeunes-filles-prennent-toute-leur-place-dans-les-metiers-de-l-450509).

 🎤 I have been invited to talk about my experience of Open Science during my PhD at the "[Open Science Week en Normandie]([https://www.institut-agro-rennes-angers.fr/actualites/linstitut-agro-au-salon-international-de-lagriculture](https://www.unicaen.fr/evenement/open-science-week-en-normandie/))" 2026.
 Replay available [here](https://www.canal-u.tv/chaines/normuniv/prix-de-these-science-ouverte-retour-d-experience).